-Since 2021, alongside commissions, she is dedicating part of her time to developing a series of digital and lino cutting prints.
+Alongside commissions, she is dedicating part of her time to developing artworks and products.